The following text is summary information - for full details please see the Medicine Entry Brochure.

-The only sitting of the HPAT-Ireland test in 2021 will take place dnline during the weekend of Saturday 20-Sunday 21 February 2021.
-There will be no alternative test date for HPAT-Ireland.
-If, for any reason, a candidate is unable to sit the test on this date, the only option available will be to sit the test in a later year.
-HPAT-Ireland results can be used for application to a medical school for 1 year, therefore if a candidate takes the test in 2021, the result can be used for admission in 2021 only.
+HPAT-Ireland test is held in February each year.
+If, for any reason, a candidate is unable to sit the test on the date, the only option available will be to sit the test in a later year.
+HPAT-Ireland results can be used for application to a medical school for 1 year, therefore if a candidate takes the test in 2023, the result can be used for admission in 2023 only.

 Combining points scores and HPAT - Ireland

 Allocation of places is based on the combination of Leaving Certificate Examination results and the HPAT-Ireland score.